mhelkey/ecs171/ReadMe.md

 ## Collaboration

 Dylan Ang: Contributed to initial data exploration and preprocessing, scaling and the Discussion section.

 Nandhini Sridhar: Contributed to initial model building, Methods section, and introduction about the dataset and abstract.

+Trevor Lopez: Contributed ideas for the initial data exploration and for the preprocessing encodings.
+Also wrote everything for the logistic regession model sections of the jupyter notebook.
+In the writeup, I worked on the Conclusion section.